mripard/sunxi-mali/README.md

-# Mali support for Allwinner / Sunxi platform for mainline Linux
+# Mali support for Allwinner / sunXi platform for mainline Linux

 Here is the driver needed in order to support ARM's Mali GPU found on the Allwinner SoC, using a mainline (ie. Torvalds') kernel.